Gravitational collapse and the thermal evolution of low-metallicity gas clouds in the early Universe: Cloud fragmentation

-Figure \ref{fig:nT_Z-04_0d} shows the temperature evolution of the cloud center for Z4 with various values $f_0$ from 1 to 10 every 0.1 dex.
+Figure \ref{fig:nT_Z-04_0d} shows the temperature evolution of the cloud center with various values $f_0$ from 1 to 10 every 0.1 dex.
 The gas temperature monotonically decreases with increasing $f_0$ at each density.
 We find that the evolution track for our simulated clouds (Figure \ref{fig:nTe_3d}) follows closely one of the black curves in Figure \ref{fig:nT_Z-04_0d} with a corresponding $f_0$ shown in Table \ref{tab:f0}.
 We indicate by thick colored segments the regimes where we can identify important thermal processes that determine the cloud elongation and fragmentation.
-The green segment represents the regime where dust cooling is efficient to reduce $\gamma$ below 0.8.
-There, the gas cloud can fragment if the cloud ellipticity is sufficiently large in advance to the rapid gas cooling.
-The condition is not met if the trajectory passes through the regime colored in red, where significant H$_2$ formation heating increases $\gamma$ larger than 1.1.
-In the limited cases with $f_0 \simeq 1.6$--2.2, we also find that the OH cooling, which is efficient in the blue-colored regions at $\nH \sim 10^7 \ \percc$, can prevent the gas cloud from recovering a round shape.
+Extending the approach of \citet{Schneider10}, we from our simulations define the threshold value of specific heat ratio $\gammath$ below/above which cooling/heating makes cloud elongated/round.

+The gas cloud can fragment if the cloud ellipticity is sufficiently large in advance to the rapid gas cooling.
+In our simulations, $\gamma$ decline down only to 0.84 and 0.85 for UNI and MH2 Z5, respectively, while down to 0.78 for MH1 Z5 (see middle panels of Figure \ref{fig:nTe_3d}).
+The critical $\gammath ^{\rm dust} $ for dust-induced fragmentation can be defined as 0.8.
+The green segments in Figure \ref{fig:nT_Z-04_0d} represent the regime where dust cooling is efficient to reduce $\gamma $ down to 0.8.

+The condition is not met if the trajectory passes through the regime colored in red, where significant H$_2$ formation heating processes.
+Figure \ref{fig:nTe_3d} shows that the $\gamma$ increases larger than 1.1.
+Although $\gamma$ exceed 1.1 for UNI Z3, the strong turbulence ($\eturb = 0.350$) as well as significant dust cooling efficiency might induce fragmentation.
+Let us define the threshold $\gammath ^{\rm H_2}$ as 1.1 for H$_2$ formation heating to halt fragmentation.
+In Figure \ref{fig:nT_Z-04_0d}, the red segments are plotted in the regime where $\gamma$ exceeds 1.1 due to hydrogen molecular formation.

+In the limited cases with metallicity $10^{-4} \ \Zsun$, we find that the OH cooling, which is efficient in the blue-colored regions at $\nH \sim 10^7 \ \percc$, can prevent the gas cloud from recovering a round shape.
+Although $\gamma$ reaches down to 0.41 at density $\nH = 4\E{6} \ \percc$ in our simulation (for MH1 Z4), it never decreases down to 0.7 in our one-zone calculations.
+It would be the limitation of the one-zone model.
+Since the threshold $\gammath ^{\rm OH}$ for OH cooling has an uncertainty, we search $\gammath ^{\rm OH}$ which reproduce the simulation results.
+In Figure \ref{fig:nTe_3d}, we show the area with $\gammath ^{\rm OH} = 0.7$ as blue-colored segments.
+As the simulations with metallicity $10^{-4} \ \Zsun$ indicate, $\gamma$ becomes below $\gammath^{\rm OH}$ with a limited range of $f_0$.
+The cloud passes the regime where OH cooling is efficient in the range $f_0 \simeq 2.5$--4.5.